hahahalisa/WebDev2023/Week04/README.md

 Concepts skills that I need to learn

 1. Since my website will be divided into several sections in one single page, I want to explore semantic html and learn more about the elements such as section, article, and footer.
-2. I also want to study the <div> more to have a solid understanding of the concept.
+2. I also want to study the div tag more to have a solid understanding of the concept.
 3. I want to play around with many flex box properties other than just display:flex.
 I want to utilize some more flex box properties such as flex-wrap and justify-content.
 4. I want to learn more CSS concepts and measurement units such as viewport, rem, and em.
 I am looking forward to learning more CSS properties to help me build a nice website.